vtsaplin/franklin-expressions/README.md

 - Tiny with no external dependencies.

 ## Installation
-- Copy `nanoblocks.js` to your project's `scripts` directory
+- Copy `placeholders.js` to your project's `scripts` directory

 ## Usage
-- Create a nanoblock by calling `createNanoBlock` with a name and a function returning a string or an element.
+- Create a placeholder by calling `createPlaceholder` with a name and a function returning a string or an element.
-- Render nanoblocks by calling `renderNanoBlocks` in your block's or card's `decorate` function.
+- Render placeholders by calling `renderPlaceholders` in your block's or card's `decorate` function.

 <img src="docs/diagram.png" alt="diagram" width="800"/>